euphoriabbs/phoenix/README.md

 # Supported Operating Systems
 1. Most UNIX variants.
 2. Most flavors of Linux.
-3. Mac OSX and in most all cases.
+3. Mac OSX in most all cases.
 4. No. But some day.

 # Issues